-The pied-billed grebe was recorded as a probable or confirmed breeder in 150 USGS topographical quads during the second New York State Breeding Bird Atlas (2000-2005), and as a possible breeder in an additional 115 quads.
+The Pied-billed Grebe was recorded as a probable or confirmed breeder in 150 Breeding Bird Atlas Blocks during the second New York State Breeding Bird Atlas (2000-2005), and as a possible breeder in an additional 115 blocks.
 Overall, the species is considered a rare to uncommon, local breeding species with many of the records clustered in areas of large wetland complexes.
-Although it was recorded in significantly more quads during the Atlas 2000 project in comparison with the first New York State Breeding Bird Atlas in the mid-1980's, Breeding Bird Survey records indicate a - 2.0% annual trend between 1980 and 2002 (New York State Department of Environmental Conservation 2006) and the species is state listed as Threatened.
-Loss of wetlands and other factors continue to pose threats to the species although a number of excellent occurrences are on protected state and federal wetland complexes.
+Although it was recorded in significantly more blocks during the Atlas 2000 project in comparison with the first New York State Breeding Bird Atlas in the mid-1980s, Breeding Bird Survey records indicate a - 2.0% annual trend between 1980 and 2002 (New York State Department of Environmental Conservation 2006) and the species is state listed as threatened.
+Loss of wetlands and other factors continue to pose threats to the species although a number of high quality sites are on protected state and federal wetland complexes.

 Although Breeding Bird Survey data for 12 survey routes in New York between 1966-1989 showed a non-significant 0.6% decrease in abundance (Gibbs and Melvin 1992) another analysis shows a - 2.0 % annual trend from 1980-2002 (New York State Department of Environmental Conservation 2006).
 An increase in the number of Breeding Bird Atlas blocks where the species was either a probable or confirmed breeder from the first Atlas to the second (86 to 184) Atlas could reflect population increases, range expansion, or increased surveys efforts for marshbird species.